cuff-links/mongo/Sharding-Internals.md

 The main goals of sharding are to:
 * allow collections to be partitioned and distributed across shards
-* allow a cluster to be scaled by by adding or removing shards
+* allow a cluster to be scaled by adding or removing shards

 Sharding also provides some features, such as:
 * auto-balancing and auto-splitting of chunks